 The payoff for the Sycamores continued as ISU reached postseason play for the first since 2001 when they accepted a bid to the 2010 College Basketball Invitational, appearing in a road contest at Saint Louis.

 During his second stint with the Sycamore basketball program, Lansing has been a key recruiting for many talented student-athletes.
 Lansing has also been a major part of the several all-conference accolades for several players, including Harry Marshall and Jay Tunnell, who took All-MVC honors following the 2008-09 campaign.
 Last season, the Sycamores concluded the regular season by winning six of their final games, including a trio of road contests.

-During each year of Lansing’s tenure, the Sycamores have participated in the annual Coaches vs. Cancer Suits and Sneaks Challenge along with the rest of the nation’s teams on January 26.
-All of the basketball coaches in the state of Indiana have issued a challenge to the state’s lawmakers to wear sneakers with their suits on Monday, January 28 as part of the program to promote cancer awareness.
+During each year of Lansing’s tenure, the Sycamores have participated in the Coaches Vs. Cancer Suits and Sneakers Challenge.
+For each of the last three years, Lansing has led a successful challenge to the state’s lawmakers to wear sneakers with their suits during that same time frame as part of the program to promote cancer awareness.
 Through an invitation from State Representative Bob Heaton, who played for ISU on the 1978-79 team which advanced to the NCAA Final Four, ISU head coach Greg Lansing has visited the State House leaders to participate in the challenge.